BillyDM/awesome-audio-dsp/LOW_LEVEL_PROGRAMMING_LANGUAGES.md

 - Pros:
   - C++ is the most commonly used programming language in the audio industry, so it is the best bet if you wish to get hired into an audio software company.
   - It has the greatest official support for audio SDKs and APIs with the largest selection of available libraries.
-  - Most books and tutorials on audio plugin development teach using C++.
+  - More books and tutorials on audio plugin development teach using C++.
 - Cons:
   - Hard to learn and harder to properly master and use safely.
   - It is not "memory safe", meaning it is easy to accidentally create crashes, undefined behavior, and security vulnerabilities with C++.
 You can and should use the modern C++ features and coding standards to help reduce this risk.
-And the risks can be further mitigated by using an IDE with modern static-analyzing linters and debuggers, and also fuzzing tools like [`AFL`] and [`Honggfuzz`], but that of course means added development time.
+And the risks can be further mitigated by using an IDE with modern static-analyzing linters and debuggers, and also fuzzing tools like [`AFL`] and [`Honggfuzz`].
   - C++ is bloated with features that have been added over time.
-You should however learn to use the safer modern features over the old features, even if they are more verbose.
+Though you should use the safer modern features over the old features, even if they are more verbose.
   - Error messages can be hard to decipher.
 While this has gotten *much* better over the past decade, it still isn't as good as other modern languages.
   - Dependency management can be a pain.
-  - Uses separate header and source files for the same piece of code.
+  - Uses separate header and source files.
 Not a problem for some, but it mildly annoys me.
-(Although C++20 does have a way around this now.)
+(Although C++23 is planning a solution for this.)
 - Resources:
   - [`Learn C++`] - A fantastic free online book that thoroughly teaches modern C++ and how to use it safely and effectively.